conduitio-labs/conduit-connector-gcp-pubsub/README.md

 A destination connector represents the message publisher to the Pub/Sub and Pub/Sub Lite.

-The record's metadata adds to the message key-value attributes.
+The record's metadata is added to the message key-value attributes.

 ### Configuration